Updated Jan 2021

 As it happened his “scheduled” return was delayed by many months.
 On June 26 (I am doing this from memory but will supplement it soon with new information I obtained in July 2005), he was assigned to the Personal Staff of LTG Omar Bradley, CDR of the Allied Occupational Forces, headquartered in Frankfurt.

 Again I must check the actual dates, but about a month later another organizational change took place and he was assigned to a high level “General Board” that was under the command of LTG George Patton, Commander of the 15th Army.
 Chaplain Hannah told that this means that Piepkorn would have been on the Personal Staff of LTG Patton.
-This Board was tasked with high level review and policy recommendations regarding the War.
+This Board was tasked with a high level review and policy recommendations regarding the War.
 A copy of the repot that Chaplain Piepkorn and his staff is in the Concordia Historical Institute of the Lutheran Church — Missouri Synod.
 It consists of an approximately four inch high stack of roughly five inches wide by 14 inches long pages making up the report.
 I only had time to look at it briefly but Chaplain Hannah has looked at it in detail.

 Piepkorn returned to the US in the fall of 1945 because two of his daughters, Faith and Felicity, had contracted polio.
 He returned to Europe in December.
 Sometime after January he returned to the U.S. where he became acting Commandant and then Commandant of the Army Chaplain School (which, of course, included the Army Air Force at the time).
 Except for that Commandant and the Chief of Chaplains, all military chaplain in U.S. military forces have administrative rank only.
 All chaplains have general command authority.
 That means that they have general command authority only, but can never command a military unit.
 That means, for example, that if thirty privates and a chaplain in the administrative rank of colonel crash landed on a deserted island, the senior private would assume command.

 He then became President of the US Army Chaplain Board.
 He was in that position when he was called to teach at Concordia Seminary in the fall of 1951 after 11 years of active duty service.
 He remained in the Reserves retiring in the rank of full colonel.
 He said he was “astonished to be called to teach at the seminary” and the Piepkorn Anecdotes page will eventually contain three interesing anecdotes about that call.
 Needless to say, he almost was rejected for the position, though not for want of ability.

-According to Piepkorn’s sister, Dorothy, after the War Piepkorn accompanied President Eisenhower on a flight to Switzerland and served as a translator for him but I have not been able to document that.
+According to Piepkorn’s sister Dorothy after the War Piepkorn accompanied President Eisenhower on a flight to Switzerland and served as a translator for him but I have not been able to document that.